wvhulle/nu-lint/CONTRIBUTING.md

 ## Adding new lints

+Always start from valid Nu shell code.
+Experiment with different versions of the same Nu fragment to find out the limitations and possibilities that Nu has compared to other shells.

+You can compare by running: `nu -c 'TEST'`  and `bash -c 'TEST'`.

 The first thing you might want to do for a new rule is investigate how Nu parses the fragment.
 Nu has a built-in command that allows you to interactively explore

 ```bash